lukasotocerny/genesis-library/README.md

-## Genesis (data generator)
+## Genesis

 ### Motivation
-Create a tool, which easily generates fake but realistic customer behaviour data based on custom trends you declare.
+Create a data generator, which easily generates fake but realistic customer behaviour data based on custom trends you declare.

 ### Use cases
 This tool is great for **onboarding** or **demos**.